algorealmInc/SwarmNL/README.md

 ### _Moving forward 👷🏼_
 _In future iterations, we will be working on:_
-_- Extending support for more transport layers._
+- _Extending support for more transport layers._
-_- Optimization of network algorithms._
+- _Optimization of network algorithms._

 In essence, SwarmNL is designed to simplify networking so you can focus on building that world-changing application of yours!
 Cheers! 🥂